cansyl/DEEPScreen/README.md

 3) Decompress the zipped files

-4) The user should check if the target of interest is among the 704 DEEPScreen targets, and if so, find the ChEMBL identifier of the target of interest.
+4) Check if the target(s) of interest is among the 704 DEEPScreen targets, and if so, find the ChEMBL identifier(s) of the target(s) of interest.
 The source file for these operations: 'DEEPScreen_704_Targets_UniP_EntN_GenSym_Org_ChEid.txt'

-5) The user should search for the ChEMBL identifier of the target of interest in the models files folder ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)) to find and to download the necessary model file triplet, as the model filenames contain ChEMBL identifiers (example below).
+5) Search for the ChEMBL identifier of the target(s) of interest in the model files folder ([here](https://www.dropbox.com/sh/x1w9wqe1fxmdl1w/AACD7gV2vRFPgoN653WCRjaia?dl=0)) to find and to download the necessary model file triplet(s), as the model filenames contain ChEMBL identifiers (example below).

-6) The model file triplet should be placed in the **tflearnModels** folder
+6) Place the model file triplet(s) in the **tflearnModels** folder

 7) Prepare the test compounds file including the SMILES representations of the compounds to be scanned against the target of interest.
 This should be a tab-seperated file with a header, where the first column is the query compound identifier and the second colunmn is the smiles strings.
 You could have additional columns, which will be discarded by the script.
-There is a sample file (i.e. **sample_test_compound_file.txt**) under **../trainingFiles** folder.
+There is a sample file (i.e. **sample_test_compound_file.txt**) under the **trainingFiles** folder.

-8) Run the **loadDEEPScreenModel.py** script to generate the predictions (example below).
+8) Run the **loadDEEPScreenModel.py** script individually for each target of interest, to generate the DTI predictions (example below).

 **Example:**

-The model files for an example target **CHEMBL1790** are under **tflearnModels** folder.
-For our example, the the model files for the target **CHEMBL1790** are as follows:
+The model files for an example target **CHEMBL1790** (human Vasopressin V2 receptor, UniProt accession: P30518) are under **tflearnModels** folder.
+The the model files for the target **CHEMBL1790** are as follows:

 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.data-00000-of-00001
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.index
 * CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300.meta

-Users should run **loadDEEPScreenModel.py** script to provide predictions for a set of compounds.
+Run **loadDEEPScreenModel.py** script to provide DTI predictions for a set of compounds.
 The arguments of this script are as follows:

 ```
 python loadDEEPScreenModel.py  <target_id> <model_name> <path_to_smiles_of_compounds>
 ```

-where **<target_id>** is the ChEMBL id of the target protein, **<model_name>** stands for the name of the model for the corresponding target stored under the **tflearnModels** folder (without the filename extension), and the last argument is the path to the SMILES of the query compounds.
-You can run the following script to get the predictions for the compounds in the sample file.
+where **<target_id>** is the ChEMBL id of the target protein, **<model_name>** stands for the name of the model for the corresponding target stored under the **tflearnModels** folder (without the filename extension), and the last argument is the path to the test compounds file (including SMILES of the query compounds).
+You can run the following script to generate DTI predictions for CHEMBL1790 and the compounds in the sample file:

 ```
 python loadDEEPScreenModel.py  CHEMBL1790 CNNModel_CHEMBL1790_adam_0.0005_15_128_0.8_True-300 ../trainingFiles/sample_test_compound_file.txt
 ```

+**Output of the script:**

-Output: The script provides compound identifiers (i.e., ChEMBL ids), which are predicted as active (i.e., interacting) for the corresponding target:
+The script provides compound identifiers (as stated in the input test compounds file), which are predicted as active (i.e., interacting) for the corresponding target (CHEMBL1790 in the example):

 ```
 ACTIVE PREDICTIONS:CHEMBL1790